-- TSM (Server on VM or z/OS) works well for file-level backups - VM server release 3, z/OS at release 5. - but uses lots of network capacity, especially first time! - Don't use software compress in client machine.
+- TSM (Server on VM or z/OS) works well for file-level backups - VM server release 3, z/OS at release 4 (maybe 5 by now) - but uses lots of network capacity, especially first time! - Don't use software compress in client machine.
 CPU hog! - Can do full or incremental, keep multiple generations. - Stage to DASD first, then move to tape to minimize number of tape drives used.